Atanas Bogoev M.D. and Maria Cholakova

 Are eyes part of the nervous system?

-Yes, the eyes are part of the nervous system.
-The retina is composed of special nerve receptors, and the optic nerve carries signals from those retinal receptors to the brain, converting them into images.
-The nervous system plays a critical role in the function of the eye, as it is responsible for transmitting, decoding, and interpreting signals to and from the brain and other parts of the body.
+The nervous system plays a critical role in the function of the eye.
+It handles transmitting, decoding, and interpreting signals to and from the brain and other parts of the body.

 Are eyes muscles?

-The eyes have several small muscles (6 muscles per eye) that control their movement.
-These muscles allow us to move our eyes in various directions.
-We have several muscles in the eyes (that we cannot control voluntarily, as they are innervated by the vegetative nervous system), that are responsible for the dilation and constriction of the pupil and for focusing on near and distant objects.
-We control these muscles with signals from the brain, and they work together to ensure our eyes remain stable and focus on the objects that we want to see.
+We have several muscles in the eyes.
+We cannot control them voluntarily, as they are innervated by the vegetative nervous system.
+These muscles are responsible for the dilation and constriction of the pupil and for focusing on near and distant objects.

 Why do eyes water?

-The lacrimal glands produce tears, and they are essential for maintaining the health of the eyes and preventing dryness and irritation.
-When our eyes are exposed to irritants or contaminants, such as smoke or dust, or when we cry, the lacrimal glands produce more tears to help flush out the irritants and protect the eyes.
-Excessive tearing in babies, especially when they are not crying should be consulted with an eye doctor, as it may be caused by several conditions.
+The lacrimal glands produce tears.
+Tears are essential for maintaining the health of the eyes and preventing dryness and irritation.
+When we expose our eyes to irritants or contaminants, such as smoke or dust, or when we cry, the lacrimal glands produce more tears.
+That's to flush out the irritants and protect the eyes.

 Can eyes bleed?